CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_oop.md

     hashcode(): a method provided by java.lang.Object that returns an integer representation of the object memory address.

     HashMap uses hashCode(), == and equals() for entry lookup.
 The lookup sequence for a given key 'k' is as follows:
-        # Use k.hashCode() to determine which bucket the entry is stored
+        - Use k.hashCode() to determine which bucket the entry is stored
-        # If found, for each entry's key k1 in that bucket, if k == k1 || k.equals(k1), then return k1's entry
+        - If found, for each entry's key k1 in that bucket, if k == k1 || k.equals(k1), then return k1's entry
-        # Any other outcomes, no corresponding entry
+        - Any other outcomes, no corresponding entry

 #### What is the difference between checked exceptions and unchecked exceptions?
 Could you bring example for each?

-    A checked exception is caught at compile time whereas a runtime or unchecked exception is, as it states, at runtime.
+    A checked exception is caught at compile time (such as SqlExceptions, IOExceptions) and inherit Throwable class.
+    Whereas a runtime or unchecked exception is, as it states, at runtime.
+The class which inherin RuntimeExceptions (NullPointerException, IndexOutOfBoundsException).
     A checked exception must be handled either by re-throwing or with a try catch block, whereas an unchecked isn't required to be handled.

 #### What is Error in Java and how does it relate to Exception?

-    Both errors and exceptions are subclasses of the throwable class.
+    Both errors and exceptions are subclasses of the Throwable class.

-    Exceptions are related to the application itself while errors are related to the environment (JVM) in which the application is running.
+    Exceptions are related to the application itself while errors (StackOverflowError, VirtualMachineError, OutOfMemoryError) are related to the environment (JVM) in which the application is running.
-    Errors cannot and should not be handled or caught.
+    ERRORS CANNOT AND SHOULD NOT BE GANDLED OR CAUGHT.
 They signal severe problems during runtime that should stop execution.
     Two most common examples are stack overflow and out-of-memory errors.

 #### When does 'finally' block run?
 What it is used for?
 Could you give an example from your projects when you would use 'finally'?

-    EveryTime, it doesnt matter if we caught an exception or not.
-It is use to let the program run normally no matter what exception happens. for example: we are reading from a file in the try block, we want to close the file no matter what.
+    EveryTime, it doesn't matter if we caught an exception or not.
+It is use to let the program run normally, no matter what exception happens. for example: we are reading from a file in the try block, we want to close the file no matter what.

 #### What is the largest number you can work with in Java?